Guide to the Wylanta Duke Strayhorn Aycock Holt Papers, 1889-1980

 Duke died on 2 February 1919 at the age of 73, and Wylanta continued to manage the couple's property affairs and use his surname until she married her second husband, Isaac Richardson Strayhorn (1889-1923), an attorney from Hillsboro with an office at 205 E. Main St., likely in 1920.
 On 3 September 1923, Strayhorn died in Nice, France from injuries inflicted by a motor vehicle accident in which Wylanta and others were also injured in late August of that year.

 By August 1930, Wylanta had married Connor Woodward Aycock (1893-1941), the son of former North Carolina governor (1901-1905), Charles Brantley Aycock.
 Connor passed away on 12 October 1941, and Wylanta married her fourth husband, 39-year old Perry Clayton Eldridge (1903-1956), a former teacher and a sales repesentative for Standard Oil, one year later, in 1942.
 The marriage was short-lived, and Wylanta and Eldridge divorced one year later, in 1943.

-On 22 October 1949, Wylanta married her fifth and final husband, Thomas Michael Holt Jr. (?-1979), son of another former N.C. governor, Thomas Michael Holt.
-The couple lived together at 607 Watts St. Holt Jr. died in 1979, and Wylanta died the following year, in 1980 at the age of 99, using the name Wylanta Rochelle Holt on her tombstone.
+On 22 October 1949, Wylanta married her fifth and final husband, Thomas Michael Holt.
+The couple divorced in 1954.
+Wylanta died in 1980 at the age of 99, using the name Wylanta Rochelle Holt on her tombstone.
 It is unclear how many children, if any, Wylanta had.

 Wylanta, through both her family and her husbands, owned a number of properties in Durham, many of them located on North Magnum Street, which she frequently rented.